How Redesigning Your Home Can Complement Therapy In Helping You Feel Better

 I did not know how it worked but seeing that my entirely different room gave me a sense of tranquility.
 I did not see anything that would remind me of my failed relationship, which made me happy.

 A few months later, Mom called me, crying.
-I thought something terrible happened to them, but I eventually learned that she was shedding tears of joy.
+I thought something terrible had happened to them.
+But her voice didn’t sound upset, and she seemed in a good mood while talking to me.
+That is where I eventually learned that she was shedding tears of joy.

 “Honey, I’m pregnant.
 You’re about to have a baby sister,” she informed me.

 Six months later, Camilla was born.
 She was the cutest baby I had ever seen.
 That’s saying something, considering I had always thought that I held that crown for a long time, but I willingly gave it up to my sister as soon as I saw her smile.
-I tried to go home as much as I could to help Mom out and watch Camilla grow up.
+I tried to go home as much as possible to help Mom and watch Camilla grow up.

 Source: pixabay.com

 Since Camilla was technically a miracle baby, my parents were overly protective of her.
-They planned to set up a playground in the backyard so that Camilla would not think of asking to go to the park and play with the other kids.
+They planned to set up a backyard playground so Camilla would not think of asking to go to the park and play with the other kids.
 They also wanted to homeschool her, considering I turned out to be a decent adult despite my lack of social exposure.
+Honestly, I am not against it because they have a point and do not have to prove themselves to anything or anyone.
+However, there was something more to this preference.

 The unforeseen flaw in my parents’ plan was that they allowed Camilla to watch nursery rhymes with real kids playing or singing in parks or nursery schools in the background.
+They allowed her to broaden her imagination and have a little childhood-like experience to remember.
+I genuinely did not know why my parents did that, but it backfired on them.
 As soon as Camilla could talk, therefore, she said, “I want to go to school like them.”

 Did my parents listen to her?
 Not immediately, no. They thought it was a phase and moved on with the homeschooling idea.
+They believed that my sister only had that enthusiasm to engage with other kids or teens, so she said what she said.
 They also deleted all those clips and replaced them with animated ones for good measure.
 However, every year, Camilla would ask when she could go to school like other kids her age and draw pictures depicting that.

-My sister’s desire to go to a regular school became more persistent when she finished middle school.
+My sister’s desire to attend a regular school became more persistent when she finished middle school.
 She argued, “I am almost 18 years old.
 I want to experience a normal life.
 I want to attend a prom, go to a football game, and have friends.”
 She would talk about it every day in the first couple of weeks of summer.
 The more my parents said no, the more her mood became dull, to the extent that she refused to leave her room.
-Worse, her drawings became darker and more vivid, and that scared my parents.
+Worse, her drawings became darker and more vivid, which scared my parents.

 When Mom called to tell me what happened at home, she painted the picture as a rebellious phase.
 But I countered, “Is it possible that Camilla’s dealing with depression?
 After all, she’s been wanting to go to school for a while now, but you still haven’t allowed her to do that.”